ashjorda/60-Second-Sermons/Taking_Out_The_Trash.md

 **Intro**

 Welcome to Ridgeview Student Ministries, we are so glad you’re here, I hope you are blessed in the Lord this evening.
-Tonight, I’m going to open us up with what some may call a 60 second sermon.
-A little more than 60 seconds, but something short and impactful hopefully .
-I recently heard an illustration by Tony Evans that I want to share with you all.
+Tonight, I’m going to open us up with a short illustration/bible verse.
+A little more than 60 seconds, but something short and impactful hopefully.
+I recently heard an illustration by Tony Evans when I was reading a devotional.
+Thought it was relevant to what Brian was preaching on last week out of John.

 **Illustration**

-How many of you all know the rules of Baseball?
-Which base is the most important?
-If you said 1st base, you are right.
-Considering, when you hit the ball, and skip first base and run to 2nd, 3rd and home.
-You will be tagged out, because you didn't touch first.
-And the fact you touched the other bases don’t matter.
-In our lives, and most Christians might agree.
-Not enough of us touch first base often enough before we try to goto 2nd, 3rd or home plate in our lives.
-We wrestle with feelings that contradict what God says about us.
-We see the world through a lens in which God didn’t intend for us to, so all we see is and disorder and chaos.
-Our relationships aren’t what we expect them to be; life just doesn’t seem fair.
-Though have we ever considered this might be due to our miss-alignment in our priorities?
+How many of you are responsible for taking out the trash in your house?

 **The Point**